Free shipping within the US & Canada

 In the meantime, for those who are reasonably handy, it is not difficult to set up a classical guitar as a steel string guitar.
 We have done this many times and it never fails to yield a wonderful guitar.
 The results are truly incredible.

 Yes, it’s true!
-With the TurboTail installed, even a very lightly built guitar with a feather-light soundboard can withstand the tension force of the heaviest gauge steel strings for decades and decades.
+With the TurboTail, even a very lightly built guitar with a feather-light soundboard can withstand the tension force of the heaviest gauge steel strings for decades.
 This even includes Classical guitars.

 With the TurboTail, you can install steel strings on any classical guitar that has a truss rod in the neck.
-(All Cordoba and Godin guitars are built with truss rods in their necks.)
+(All Cordoba and Godin guitars have truss rods.)
 The truss rod helps to stabilize the neck, as well as making it possible to adjust the string action.

 To find out more read our post on steel strings on a classical guitar.